-The claim that PCM-based sound synthesis can produce "almost any sound" is underpinned by an ideology associated with sound reproduction technologies.
+The claim that PCM-based sound synthesis can produce "almost any sound" is underpinned by an ideology associated with recording technologies.
 This ideology assumes that recorded sound contains an "original" source and that listeners can distinguish distortions or noise from it.
-Sampling theory builds on this premise through Shannon's information theory by statistically modeling human auditory characteristics: it assumes that humans cannot discern volume differences below certain thresholds or perceive vibrations outside specific frequency ranges.
+Sampling theory builds on this premise by statistically modeling human auditory characteristics: it assumes that humans cannot discern volume differences below certain thresholds or perceive vibrations outside specific frequency ranges.
 By limiting representation to this range, sampling theory ensures that all audible sounds can be effectively encoded.

-Incidentally, the actual implementation of PCM in MUSIC I only allowed for monophonic triangle waves with controllable volume, pitch, and timing [12].
-Would anyone today describe such a system as capable of producing "almost any sound"?
+By the way, the actual implementation of PCM in MUSIC I only allowed for monophonic triangle waves with controllable volume, pitch, and timing (MUSIC II later expanded this to four oscillators) [21].
+Would anyone today describe such a system as capable of producing "infinite variations" in sound synthesis?